sedanonpc/agentdd/README.md

-# AgentDD - NBA Betting Platform
+# AgentDD - Hypergamified Prediction Playground

-A modern NBA betting platform with a cyberpunk terminal aesthetic, featuring DARE points, real-time odds, and an integrated chat system.
+An AI powered prediction for sports and esports, featuring DARE points, real-time odds, autonomous match arbitration and resolution, and an integrated chat system.

 ## Features